grims-dev/discord-bot-markov/README.md

 # Discord Markov Process

-A bot for [Discord](https://discordapp.com/) that generates messages based on recorded chat history using a Markov chain.
+A bot for [Discord](https://discordapp.com/) that generates messages based on recorded chat history, inspired by the Markov chain model.

+Special thanks to the [discord.js](https://discord.js.org) team for making it painless to work with Discord.

 ---

-## Setup
+## If you'd like to set up for yourself

 1. Download all the files
 1. Edit `discord-setup-example.js`